-After complaining of feeling something like a zombie through these last few months of pregnancy due to lack of sleep and being uncomfortable, I was sent a Theraline Maternity and Nursing Pillow to test and review.
-This is one of those items that I really wanted to buy during my first pregnancy but never got around to.
-Instead I used to lay on a row of four cushions, which (a) still wasn’t comfortable and (b) were never there in the morning because they had fallen out of the bed!
+After complaining of feeling like a zombie through these last few months of pregnancy due to lack of sleep and discomfort, I was sent a Theraline Maternity and Nursing Pillow to test and review.
+I wanted to buy this item during my first pregnancy but never got around to it.
+Instead, I used to lay on a row of four cushions, which (a) still wasn’t comfortable and (b) were never there in the morning because they had fallen out of the bed!

-Again, I intended on buying a maternity pillow this time around but just haven’t had the time to go near baby shops or do the research so the Theraline Maternity Pillow could not have come at a better time for me.
+I intended to buy a maternity pillow this time but just haven’t had time to go near baby shops or do the research, so the Theraline Maternity Pillow could not have come at a better time for me.

-When the box arrived I thought it was going to weigh a tonne but no, it was weightless and I couldn’t wait for bedtime to come so that I could give it a whirl.
-I even switched off my laptop an hour earlier than normal with the excuse that I was going to “read a book” before switching my light out, just so that I could get to bed!
-The pillow comes with a brightly coloured removable pillow case for ease of washing.
+When the box arrived, I thought it would weigh a tonne, but no, it was weightless, and I couldn’t wait for bedtime to come so I could give it a whirl.
+I even switched off my laptop an hour earlier than usual because I was going to “read a book” before switching my light out to get to bed!
+The pillow comes with a brightly coloured removable pillowcase for ease of washing.
 Mine is the yellow one with flowers on it.
-What I really like about the pillow case designs is that they don’t shout out “baby pillow” and so can have years of use once you no longer need it for maternity and nursing.
-It can become a cosy pillow to snuggle into whilst reading a book, or a back support for those hours sat on the sofa with a laptop on your knee (when the kids are in bed of course!).
+What I like about the pillowcase designs is that they don’t shout out “baby pillow”, so you can have years of use once you no longer need it for maternity and nursing.
+It can become a cosy pillow to snuggle into whilst reading a book or back support for those hours spent sitting on the sofa with a laptop on your knee (when the kids are in bed, of course!).